awsdocs/aws-java-developer-guide-v2/doc_source/ddb-en-client-gs-tableschema.md

 A `TableSchema` is designed to be static and immutable\.
 You can usually instantiate it at class\-load time\.

 The static `TableSchema.fromBean()` factory method introspects the bean to generate the mapping of data class attributes to and from DynamoDB attributes\.

+For an example of working with a data model made up of several data classes, see the `Person` class in the [Work with nested attributes](ddb-en-client-adv-features-nested.md) section\.

 ## Use a builder<a name="ddb-en-client-gs-tableschema-builder"></a>